• Free shipping on all orders

 Ferrets have become more popular as exotic indoor pets in recent years.
 These curious and tiny creatures make wonderful companions since they are so active and playful.
 When you closely watch your ferret, you may notice that they are more drawn to certain colors or see better in certain conditions.
 Their curious behaviors may have you intrigued about their eyesight, including whether or not they can see color.

 Ferrets can see color, but not like we do.
 Because of the structure of their retina, ferrets are dichromats, which means they can see two shades of color.
 Ferrets are thought to be able to differentiate between red and blue shades.
-If you want to find out more, we’ll discuss color through the eyes of a ferret and talk a bit more in-depth about their vision so you can better understand how your ferret perceives the world around them.
+If you want to find out more, we will discuss color through the eyes of a ferret and talk a bit more in-depth about their vision so you can better understand how your ferret perceives the world around them.

 ferret_divider_grey_hepper